Why Harvard University Attracts Students in the World

 USD 132,000

-There is a cut to cut competition between Harvard and the University of Pennsylvania in terms of rankings and average GMAT score required for admission, but the average salary for MBA graduates from UPenn is higher than that of Harvard.
-The admissions for MBA at Harvard are any day harder than at any other university among Ivy League.
+There is a cut-to-cut competition between Harvard and the University of Pennsylvania regarding rankings and the average GMAT score required for admission.
+Still, the average salary for MBA graduates from UPenn is higher than that of Harvard.
+Admission to the MBA program at Harvard is harder any day than admission to any other university in the Ivy League.

-Overall, it can be concluded that Harvard has outperformed in comparison to other Ivy League universities in three key areas of rankings, applications received and acceptance rate.
+Overall, it can be concluded that Harvard has outperformed other Ivy League universities in three key areas of: rankings, applications received and acceptance rate.
 There is clear-cut head-to-head for MBA admissions at Harvard and UPenn, thus, more or less they are equal at that stage.
+Plus, all of these are some of the hardest universities to get into in USA.

 Harvard however, is a dream come true for those who make it through, hence, these factors point towards the fact that though admissions at Harvard are tough, yet getting through the admissions is worth the effort.

-For admission-related queries, students can get in touch with our counsellors by signing up at https://studyabroad.shiksha.com/apply.
+For admission-related queries, students can contact our counsellors by signing up at https://studyabroad.shiksha.com/apply.

 A: